Sengkang: Politics

+As of 2025, there are 6 MPs representing Sengkang; all 4 MPs from the Workers' Party (WP) for Sengkang GRC, 1 of 5 MPs from the governing People's Action Party (PAP) in Ang Mo Kio GRC, and the 1 PAP MP for Jalan Kayu Single Member Constituency (SMC).
+Sengkang GRC comprises Rivervale, Compassvale, Sengkang Town Centre, Anchorvale and the northern part of Buangkok while majority of the Fernvale portion is part of Jalan Kayu SMC.
+The remaining portion of Fernvale and the southern part of Buangkok (including Kampong Lorong Buangkok) comes under the Buangkok–Fernvale South ward of the Ang Mo Kio GRC.

 Sengkang has been divided and split into many constituencies in the past.
 Before 1988, the entire area east of Sungei Punggol fell under Punggol SMC, its Member of Parliament (MP) was Ng Kah Ting, who served from 1963 to 1991.
 The area west of Sungei Punggol fell under Jalan Kayu SMC, whose MP was Heng Chiang Meng, who entered Parliament in 1984.
 Jalan Kayu SMC was absorbed into Cheng San GRC in 1988, followed by Punggol SMC in 1991; by then, the entire Sengkang Town and Punggol New Town were under Cheng San GRC.
 Michael Lim became the MP for Punggol division following Ng Kah Ting's retirement.

 For the 1997 general election, Punggol division of Cheng San GRC was split into three wards, Punggol Central, Punggol East and Punggol South, as a result of the growing population in Hougang.
 The current Sengkang planning area was under Michael Lim, who served the Punggol Central ward.
 The GRC was contested by a Workers' Party (WP) team led by the then-Secretary-General and former opposition MP Joshua Benjamin Jeyaretnam, and Tang Liang Hong, a senior lawyer.
 In 2001, Rivervale and Compassvale fell within the newly-formed Pasir Ris–Punggol GRC, as part of the Punggol South and Punggol Central wards, with Michael Lim and Charles Chong respectively as their MPs.
 Most of Anchorvale and Fernvale fell within the Jalan Kayu division of Ang Mo Kio GRC, under Wee Siew Kim.